emmawalshdev/living-landscapes/README.md

 ### Bugs

 1. Upon deploying the site on Github pages the path links did not work.
-    * In all pages, clicking an 'a href' link led to a 404 page, however all links were working correctly when locally deployed.
+    * In all pages, clicking an ```<a href>``` link led to a 404 page, however all links were working correctly when locally deployed.
     * The issue was resolved by correcting the pathways so that they could be read outside the local environment.
     * [Pluralsight](https://www.pluralsight.com/guides/fixing-broken-relative-links-on-github-pages), [Code Academy Forums](https://discuss.codecademy.com/t/css-not-working-on-github-pages/440469/2) and [Coffee Cup](https://www.coffeecup.com/help/articles/absolute-vs-relative-pathslinks/) articles assisted in ammending this issue.

 2. Upon loading contact.html, white space was present in the text area field.
-    * As 'Your Message' is a required field, the whitespace technically counts as input and allows the user to send a message without entering content.
+    * As 'Your Message' is a required field, the whitespace technically counted as input and would allow the user to send a message without entering content.
     * The issue was resolved by correcting the code.
 The closing textarea tag was brought up to the same line as the opening tag.

 ----------------------------